 The relay (G5Q-1A4-EU DC5) is rated at 10 Amp with 5 volt, 40 mA switching.
 R1 is 50 ohm 603 package.
 U1 is a power driver (DRDC3105F-7).
 The switch is operated at 3.3 volts from a gpio pin on the microcontroller.
 The NO and common connections (J1, pins 1 and 2) connect to the red and white wires to the furnace.

+Setting up the thermostat is most easily done over usb.
 Below is a screenshot of our Setup User Interface.
 This interface is used to set the network user name (SSID), password and time / temperature parameters for a variety of profiles.
+The interface can be used to set the users time zone and whether to adjust for daylight savings time.
 The software defines five profiles (Mon-Thurs, Fri, Sat, Sun, and away) which each have eight time / temperature periods.
 The time changes and temperature for each period can be adjusted by dragging the edges in the profile using the computer mouse.
 The days when the profile is active are defined in this interface as well.
 Once the user establishes the desired behavior, the parameters can be loaded onto the thermostat's non-volatile memory over usb.
 While the network parameters must be loaded using usb, we anticipate being able to adjust the time / temperature parameters over wifi.

 Firmware was written in the Arudino IDE.
-The thermostat measures the temperature and turn the furnace on for 12 minutes if the temperature is below the set point.
-After the 12 minute active heating time, the furnace is turned off for two minutes before measuring again.
+The thermostat measures the temperature and turn the furnace on for five minutes if the temperature is below the set point.
+After the five minute active heating time the temperature is measured again.

 Time is set at startup over WiFi.
 The time monitoring section of code is a lightly edited version of the Arduino "TimeNTP_ESP8266WiFi" example sketch.
 The temperature reading part of the code was taken from an instructable sketch that I found on the internet.